 As Rhonda’s family mounted a search for potential treatments, it became increasingly obvious that her type of ovarian cancer was rare.
 Mucinous ovarian cancer (MOC) accounts for just 3% of all cases.

 Family members tracked down and reached out to physicians, scientists, and researchers around the globe with a special interest in MOC.
-From the U.S.-based Mayo Clinic to teams in Australia, Great Britain, and beyond, no lead was left unexplored.
+From the U.S.-based MD Anderson Cancer Center to teams in Australia, Great Britain, and beyond, no lead was left unexplored.

 In the early planning stages, the Coalition’s goal was to raise money for MOC research that would lead to new treatment protocols and a cure.
 But in her typical fashion, Rhonda was thinking beyond her own needs.
 She wanted to help other women walking the same path.